- Configuration Walkthrough

 You can connect additional VPCs by simply repeating the steps above while creating additional IPSec configuration and secrets files in /etc/ipsec.d.
 For example, on VPC1/EIP1 instance, /etc/ipsec.d could have the following files to connect a 3rd and 4th VPC via VPN:

 The EC2 VPN instances in these additional VPCs would have corresponding files like those created for VPC #2 above.

 Creating a fully redundant VPC connection between VPCs in two regions requires the setup and configuration of four VPN instances and monitoring instances to monitor the health of the VPN connections.

 We recommend configuring your VPC route tables to leverage all VPN instances simultaneously by directing traffic from all of the subnets in one Availability Zone through its respective VPN instances in the same Availability Zone.
 Each VPN instance will then provide cross-VPC connectivity for instances that share the same Availability Zone.

 The VPN Monitor is a custom instance that you will need to create and develop monitoring scripts to run on.
 This instance is intended to run and monitor the state of VPN connection and VPN instances.
 If a VPN instance or connection goes down, the monitor will need to stop, terminate, or restart the VPN instance while also rerouting traffic from one subnet to the working VPN instance until both connections are functional.
-Amazon does not provide any guidance or scripts to use to set up this monitoring instance, so it is up to you to develop the necessary business logic to provide notification and/or attempt to automatically repair network connectivity in the event VPN connection failure.
+High Availability for Amazon VPC NAT Instances: An Example provides an example of a script that could be modified to run on the VPN instances or a separate monitoring instance to preform this function.